nassunii/Visionary-Voice-Real-Time-Object-Detection-and-Audio-Feedback/README.md

 # Visionary Voice: Real-Time Object Detection and Audio Feedback
-This project is an assignment for the **Embedded AI** course, designed to run a deep learning model using the Jetson Nano.
+This project is designed to run a deep learning model using the Jetson Nano.

 ## Overview